| Facts in Fiction���� Victoria

 laughed at his version of the place.
 Brown describes buildings which simply

+don�t exist, either in size or style.
 So, do facts matter in fiction?
 After all, fiction is made up, so

-Let’s consider some of the reasons why an author might invent facts for
+why bother?
+Let�s consider some of the reasons why an author might invent facts for

-First, the author makes a mistake.
+his or her piece of fiction.
+Accidents and Mistakes First, the author makes a mistake.
 A novel is an enormous undertaking,

 and despite the best intentions, an author may not get everything right.